 Health minister, Ann Keen, said: "Healthcare professionals work extremely hard to provide high standards of care that patients expect.
 Regulatory bodies play a vital role in maintaining these standards and ensuring that those few professionals who fall below them are dealt with fairly and firmly.
-The changes we have introduced will continue The Council for Healthcare RegulatoryExcellence(CHRE)recently described the GDC as displaying 'excellence' and 'good practice' in its initiatives.
+The changes we have introduced will continue to raise professional standards in healthcare and encourage more transparency and highquality services for patients and the public."
+The newly-appointed GDC consists of eight dentists, four dental care professionals, 12 laymembers and a chairman drawn from the lay or professional membership.
+Its first meeting was set to take place on October 15.
+The Council for Healthcare Regulatory Excellence (CHRE) recently described the GDC as displaying 'excellence' and 'good practice' in its initiatives.
 These include focusing on customer service and encouraging dental patients to expect higher standards.
 Other regulatory bodies affected by the reforms include the General Medical Council and the Health Professions Council.